Central Auckland > Public Hospital Services > Auckland District Health Board (ADHB) >

 Urgent referrals

-If you have an urgent orthopaedic condition such as a bone infection or a malignant bone tumour, present at the Auckland Hospital emergency department for treatment.
-Alternatively, if your doctor phones the hospital you will receive an appointment very promptly.
+If you have an urgent orthopaedic condition such as a bone infection, present at the Auckland Hospital emergency department for treatment.
+If you have a malignant bone tumour, your doctor will mark the referral Urgent.

 Injuries covered by Accident Compensation Corporation (ACC)